Toloka/docs/en/guide/concepts/reviewing-assignments.md

 If [manual review](offline-accept.md) is set in the [pool](../../glossary.md#pool), add a rule to:

-- Set the Toloker's [skill](../../glossary.md#skill) based on their task suite responses.
+- Set the Toloker's [skill](../../glossary.md#skill) based on their responses.

-- Block access for Tolokers who give incorrect task suite responses.
+- Block access for Tolokers who give incorrect responses.

 To have rejected tasks redistributed to other Tolokers, set up the [Recompletion of rejected assignments](reassessment-after-accepting.md) rule.